ankur8931/js-hacking/README.md

 10. xmlhttpreq.js -  XML http request to send form submit parameters to the attacker server

 11. xmlhttpreq-fetch.js - Fetch email from provided URL using XML http request

+12. data-exfil.js - Exfiltration of Credit card information to the attacker server